Gajol/ApplicationArchitecture/ARA.md

 <a name="application-characteristics-and-styles"></a>
 # Application Characteristics and Styles

-TOAG defines Architecture Style as *the combination of distinctive features related to the specific context within which architecture is performed or expressed; a collection of principles and characteristics that steer or constrain how an architecture is formed.*.
+TOGAF defines Architecture Style as *the combination of distinctive features related to the specific context within which architecture is performed or expressed; a collection of principles and characteristics that steer or constrain how an architecture is formed.*.
 Depend ding on the desired architecture characteristics and different style will be chosen.

   - The GC Digital Operations Strategic Plan[^2] indicates the priorities for services/applications should be *developing and delivering services that, by design, put users first by being accessible, inclusive, secure and easy to use, and that respect privacy and choice of official language*.
 This is mostly focused at services the public consumes, versus, services and applications our internal public servants use.